 By contrast, professional debt settlers won’t be intimidated, and they’ll drive a hard, shrewd bargain.
 Plus, they may know some of your creditors personally, having worked with them before.
 Those connections can lead to better deals for you.

 Also remember that debt relief companies cannot help fix your credit score.
 You can do that yourself as well, or you can find one of the best credit repair companies to help you.
+Here are our Credit Saint reviews and Sky Blue Credit Repair reviews, which look at two of the top credit repair services.

 Always remember that bankruptcy would be very damaging to your credit history, and many creditors are willing to broker deals with cash-strapped individuals.
 Whether you should tackle those deliberations yourself can be a tricky decision.
 It ultimately comes down to how comfortable you are with stress and monetary minutia.
 No matter your decision, you can take steps now toward paying down debt for good.